 IoT and edge computing: We have a diverse collection of IoT equipment, including Raspberry Pis, Arduinos, an assortment of low-end motion and video sensors, smart lights, and E Ink displays.
 We have multiple workstations, with NVIDIA GeForce GTX cards, we use as edge servers, and a full range of WiFi devices with different capabilities for experiments with different network and connectivity configurations.

 Mobile augmented reality: We work with Microsoft HoloLens and Magic Leap headsets, as well as a wide range of mobile phones that support Google ARCore and Apple ARKit SDKs.
 We also have multiple stand-alone sensors and measurement setups for experimenting with constituent elements of mobile AR, including depth sensors, wearable eye trackers, and OptiTrack cameras.
-We have expertise in both Unity and Unreal Engine.
+We work with both Unreal Engine and Unity 3D.

 Directly across the street from us is Duke’s makerspace, Innovation Co-Lab, which offers a full set of equipment for digital modeling and fabrications.
 We have been making extensive use of its 3D printing capabilities.